-The soldiers were the some of the toughest produced and they belonged to the army of the world's greatest super power.
-Yet even these troops wilted under the glare of the sun.
-As the temperature climbed to 110°F, the powdery dust kicked up by their feet and whipped by the wind choked their throats and stung their eyes; the mountainous terrain made for an uneven march and the high altitude left them gasping for breath.
-Worse still, it seemed that each rock-face and every ravine lurked the possibility of ambush and bloody death.
-This was the road to Kandahar in 1880.
-And for the British and Indian troops there were hundreds of miles still to go.
+The soldiers were mostly tough veterans and they belonged to the army of the world's greatest super power.
+But even these troops wilted under the glare of the sun.
+As the temperature climbed to 110°F, the powdery dust kicked up by their feet and whipped by the wind, choked their throats and stung their eyes; the mountainous terrain made for an uneven march and the high altitude left many gulping for breath.
+Worse still, it seemed that the possibility of ambush and bloody death lurked behind each rock-face and within every ravine.
+This was the road to Kandahar in 1880 and, for the British and Indian troops, there were hundreds of miles still to go.

 The Great Game

-Both Empires realised that any hot war between them would be prohibitively expensive without the guarantee of success for either side.
-So long as both nations stayed their hawkish ambitions, and the results of diplomacy were upheld, then most of the tensions between them could be resolved at the negotiating table.
-Unfortunately, the balance was upset in 1874 when the Conservative Party under Disraeli won the British general election, ousting Gladstone’s Liberal government.
-In Conservative minds, foreign guarantees between nations ought to be backed by military might.
+But both empires also realised war between them would be prohibitively expensive and without the guarantee of success for either side.
+So long as they stayed their hawkish ambitions, and upheld the results of diplomacy, then most of the tensions between the two could be resolved at the negotiating table.
+Unfortunately, the balance was upset in 1874 when the Conservative Party under Benjamin Disraeli won the British general election, ousting William Gladstone’s Liberal government.
+In many Conservative minds, foreign guarantees between nations had to be backed by military might.
 Both the Secretary of State for India, Lord Salisbury, and the new Governor-General, Lord Lytton, were hawks in this regard.
-Thus it seemed only a matter of time before a quarrel with Russia would escalate into a crisis.

-Making the best of a bad situation, Sher Ali accepted the Russian mission, although he then kept it in Kabul and played for time, protracting negotiations and making non-committal promises.
+Making the best of a bad situation, Sher Ali accepted the Russian mission, although he kept it in Kabul* and played for time, protracting negotiations and making non-committal promises.
 Sher Ali hoped Russia and Britain would settle their differences and return to the status quo.
-He also hoped Britain would notice the Russian mission had been led a merry dance and, although displeased, take no overtly aggressive action.
-Britain and Russia did indeed settle their differences at the Congress of Berlin in 1878, and the Russian mission prepared to withdraw from Kabul.
-But the Amir’s hopes that the British would appreciate his predicament were soon dashed.
-Lord Lytton was not a particularly understanding man.
+He also hoped Britain would notice the Russian mission had been led a merry dance and, although displeased, take no overtly aggressive action in response.
+Britain and Russia did indeed settle their differences at the Congress of Berlin in 1878 and the Russian mission prepared to withdraw from Kabul.
+However, the amir’s hopes that Britain would appreciate his predicament were soon dashed because Lord Lytton was, quite simply, not a particularly understanding man.

 Both Salisbury and Lytton pushed the British cabinet to give clearance for an invasion of Afghanistan if their ultimatum was not met.
 Their goal was simple: to remove Sher Ali and replace him with a more pliant ruler.
-Despite its tough stance on foreign policy, the British cabinet was unsure about ordering a military intervention; another disaster in Afghanistan would lead to a collapse in public confidence.
-On the other hand, Lytton had raised the stakes to such a degree that backing off could have even more serious implications.
-The British were acutely aware that much of their authority in India rested on the perception of Imperial might.
-Many hawks argued that letting Sher Ali off the hook might lead to a repeat of the Indian Mutiny of 1857.
+Despite its tough stance on foreign policy, the British cabinet was unsure about ordering a military intervention as another disaster in Afghanistan might lead to a collapse in public confidence.
+On the other hand, Lytton had raised the stakes to such a degree that backing off could have even more serious implications, namely weakening the power of the British Empire in the minds of its subjects.
+In particular, the British were acutely aware that much of their authority in India rested on the perception of military might and many hawks argued that letting Sher Ali off the hook might lead to a repeat of the Indian Mutiny of 1857.
 And so, with some reluctance, the cabinet allowed Lytton to proceed.

-Roberts realised that he lacked experienced troops and so requested further support.
+Roberts realised the lack of experienced troops was telling and so requested further support.
 He received a number of Sikh units and a strong detachment from the veteran 72nd (Seaforth) Highlanders.
 On 21 November 1878, the ultimatum for Sher Ali to apologise and accept the British mission passed with no response.
 At 03:00 the Anglo-Indian columns began their advance into Afghanistan.
 Despite being the smallest of the British formations, it was the Kurram Field Force whose exploits would capture the world’s imagination.

 With baited breath, Roberts prepared for an enemy response to these warning shots.
 Nothing happened.
 Amazingly, Karim Khan had been informed by his sentries of the alert but dismissed their reports as nothing more than a minor disturbance.
 This lapse in judgment condemned his men to a crushing defeat.
 Meanwhile, Roberts removed the 29th Punjabis from the vanguard and replaced them with his elite Gurkhas and a company of Highlanders.